Septuagesima Week – Saturday

 The stone which the builders rejected, the same is become the head of the corner. – Matthew 21:42.

-Consider all the other blessings in your life!
-Can you also say concerning those blessings: “These blessings are the Lord’s doing; they are marvelous in my eyes?”
+Consider all the other blessings in our lives!
+We also say concerning those blessings: “These blessings are the Lord’s doing; they are marvelous in our eyes?”

 PRAYER. – O Lord Jesus, help me to grow in distinguishing more and more between those who are Thy enemies and also my enemies, and those who, by Thy grace and mercy, are Thy friends and also my friends.
 Through Thy Word, increase my Godly wisdom and my right judgment.
 Continue to hear me and continue to help me.
 Amen.